osen/libserial/README.md

 # libserial

-A library for communicating via RS-232 serial port.
+An ANSI C library for communicating via RS-232 serial port.
 It comes with two interfaces **Device** for reading and writing to the raw device and **Stream** which provides a reliable transmission protocol in order to eliminate lost or corrupted packets.

 The following snippet demonstrates how the **Stream** interface can be used.